metadata-school/IntroductionToiRODSCourse/Workbooks/iCommands.md

 1. Logon to your test system
 2. Show the current environment with `ienv`
-3. Find out about your account with `iuserinfo`
+3. Find out about your account with `iuserinfo your_irods_username` (look for "irods_user_name" in the above output for your username)

 Can you see how the two separate sets of output relate?